London Rubbish Tip

 - Waste types – what am I allowed to dispose of at the tip?

-- Alternatives to civic amenity sites
+- Alternatives to London recycling centres

 Generally, DIY waste is more expensive for the council to dispose of and as a result, some councils charge residents to remove this type of waste.
 In London, five local authorities state on their website that they charge extra for DIY waste.
-These sites are Acton, Greenford, Space Waye, Waldo Road and Churchfield Road.
+These tips are Acton, Greenford, Space Waye, Waldo Road and Churchfield Road.

 Greenford and Acton charge £23 per 100kg of waste.